What Higher Education Should Know About Time Clocks

 How Will Time Clocks Streamline Processes?

-With a good time clock solution, students and faculty can go into a single system for payroll and time tracking, with an integrated look and feel, creating a seamless user experience.
+With the best time clock solution, students and faculty can go into a single system for payroll and time tracking, with an integrated look and feel, creating a seamless user experience.
 From a management perspective, it keeps you up to date with what is going on with your time-and-attendance system, alerting you, for example, if a clock goes down.

 Does the Solution Allow Clock-by-Clock Customization?